 Rather than installing an app, use a web service.
 The Vocaroo Online Voice Recorder lets you record your voice at the click of a button.
 (Warning: requires Flash.)

 And if you want your recordings transcribed so they’re readable and searchable, try Trint.
 Upload your audio (or video) files, and Trint’s artificial intelligence will turn them into text.
 The service costs $15/hour, $40/month (includes three hours), or $120/month (includes 10 hours).

 Although recordings are attached to notes, they are not in sync as they would be with Notability and OneNote.
 But the recording feature is handy, and if you use Evernote for your notes, it makes sense to use it for recordings as well.

 Instead of a software solution, some people choose hardware.
 Modern dictaphones and digital voice recorders use solid state storage that can store many hours of audio, record for 48 hours or more on a single battery charge, and have higher-quality built-in microphones.
 Because they’re dedicated to just one task, they are easy to use and have dedicated buttons for easy access.

 Recording devices like this are useful in many ways.
 In fact, when my SoftwareHow teammate JP had to do the speaking part of a language test, the conversation was captured on a digital voice recorder.
 Interested?
-A couple of inexpensive options are the Evistr 8GB Digital Audio Sound Recorder Dictaphone and the Sony ICDUX560BLK Stereo Digital Voice Recorder.

 Most of us already carry a smartphone wherever we go, so it’s understandable if you’re reluctant to carry a second device.
 However, many people still find hardware recorders an excellent alternative.